redruin1/factorio-draftsman/docs/source/concepts/environment.rst

 From Python Script
 ~~~~~~~~~~~~~~~~~~

-Sometimes it might be more convenient to update the environment directly from python script, however.
+Sometimes it might be more convenient to update the environment directly from Python script, however.
-For the same functionality that the update script uses, you can use the methods located in :py:mod:`draftsman.environment`:
+For the same functionality that the console script has, you can use the methods located in :py:mod:`draftsman.environment`:

 .. code-block:: python